-The world has discovered Asheville, anointing it the next Portlandia.
+The world has discovered Asheville, anointing it the next Portland or Austin.

 I’ve been visiting the area for twenty years, ever since friends of mine moved from Florida to the mountains.
 (If you live in Florida, you retire to western NC for something different.)
-I’ve seen Asheville develop from a sleepy downtown lined with empty art deco buildings to a booming mountain town with a half a dozen new hotels under construction.
+I’ve seen Asheville develop from a sleepy downtown lined with empty art deco buildings to a booming mountain city with a hotel rates that rival New York.

-So, if you’re looking for the next Asheville, you need to go just a little west.
-Thirty minutes outside the city, and over another range of mountains, you’ll find it.
+But if you’re looking for the next Asheville, you need to go just a little west.
+Thirty minutes outside the city, and over the mountains.
 Waynesville.
-It’s a little colder.
-A little foggier.
-But it has everything to be the next Asheville – except tourists.
+A little colder, a little foggier, a little higher up.
+Not quite Asheville and no longer undiscovered, Waynesville waits for its moment.